hoovler/GettingToKnowYou/README.md

 ## References: This README.md

 1. Tagline courtesy of my DevStyle Eclipse plugin's startup splash-screen, on which I caught this random quote I saw while working on this project.
+It was so good that I could not refrain from completely changing my original tagline to this one.